rancher/opni/enhancements/alerting/20230124-routing-metrics-backend.md

 ## Use case:

 - Users have existing production-ready Prometheus AlertManager configurations they wish to use
+- Production & enterprise settings on endpoints, like TLS

 ## Benefits:

 - Users retain existing production-grade functionality of user configurations
-- Less configuration for experience users
+- Less configuration for experiences users
 - Use Opni-Alerting features with existing configurations
 - Less overall user input to get started with Opni & Opni-Alerting
+- More notification targets for Opni Alerting to send alerts to

 ## Impact: